allegheny-college-sandbox/cmpsc-100-fall-2019-practical-11/README.md

 - [ ] Contains no `TODO` markers
 - [ ] Contains no `{Your Name Here}` markers
 - [ ] Correctly implements a `main` method as entry point to run the program
+- [ ] Uses the `getGrid` method of `Grid` to load the generated grid into an array of the correct data type
 - [ ] Prints the generated grid to the screen
 - [ ] Implements enough `for` loops to find:
 * The smallest number (minimum) and its location in the grid
 * The largest number (maxium) and its location in the grid
+* This will require at least 1 (but more likely 2) loops
 - [ ] Prints the minimum and maxiumum (along with their coordinate values) to the screen

 #### Sample output